How the project came about

 Renate Edler did not know she was Jewish until 22 December 1938.
 She was 13 years old.
 She was only Jewish according to the 1935 Nuremberg “Reichsbürgergesetz” and the “Blutschutzgesetz”.
 She had been christened as a catholic and her mother had been brought up as Lutheran Christian.
 The blood was tainted, however, and as she had two Jewish grandparents, she was a “Mischling” of the first degree.
 A further irony is that the only living grandparent, whose blood had tainted her, was Christian and had also become an anthroposophist.
 Her teachers all knew about this and protected her.
 Neither she nor her mother ever wore the Star of David, though they were being quite illegal in not doing so.
 It was not easy for Renate Edler.
 She had little solidarity with other Jewish children as she did not share their faith.
 On the other hand, she was luckier than many.
 Her uncles were already in England and found a very kind and generous foster family for her.
 Her mother was able to find work with the same family and joined her later.
 After the war ended, she was able to resume contact with her father and meet his new wife with whom she had an immediate empathy.
 There is further irony here: her father was not allowed to leave Germany as he was already working on the war effort.
 He was eventually involved with the design of the V2 bomb.

 Clara Lehrs, Renate’s grandmother, could not get out of Germany in time.
 She was eventually murdered at Treblinka on 27 September 1942, after spending some time in a ghetto in Rexingen and then being transported to Theriesenstadt on 22 August 1942.
 In 1939, she was forced to sell the house that she and her son had built in Stuttgart.
 She managed to sell it to a family friend who was also a colleague of her son.
 Prior to this, she and a teacher from the nearby Waldorf School, had opened this house to the “Hilfsklasse” (children with severe learning difficulties) from the Waldorf School.
 The class kept going there secretly until the end of the war and carried on openly almost as soon as the peace was declared.
 No one is quite sure how that could happen, especially as it was a Jewess who was protecting them for much of the time.
-The novel Potatoes in Spring offers a possible explanation.
+The novels offer a possible explanation.

 This site unpicks the issues that the novel raises further and gives more insight to them and much of their background.